keneanung/GMCPAdditions/README.md

 #### IRE.Tasks.List ####

-- Sent by the server to transmit a list of tasks the character has
+- This is used to send a list of quest, tasks, and achievements, depending on what the game supports.
 - The body is an array of objects with the following fields:
   - "id": Unique ID of the task
   - "name": Name of the task